lgtateos/gis540/supMaterials/ExamReview.md

     Call arcpy.CreateFileGDB_management('C:/gipsy/scratch/', 'out.gdb') to create a new gdb.

     Write copies the point feature classes whose names start with 's' from C:/gispy/data/ch10/tester.gdb and copies them to C:/gispy/scratch/out.gdb.
 The destination needs to have a slash between the. destination = destWorkspace + '/' + fc
+    The signature for the Copy tool is as follows: **Copy_management (in_data, out_data, {data_type})**